-- 11.90 Tourism makes a major contribution to the regional economy and makes a vital and increasing contribution to the Pendle economy.
+- 11.118 Tourism makes a major contribution to the regional economy and makes a vital and increasing contribution to the Pendle economy.
 It provides many jobs, generates significant revenues, supports local communities and helps to maintain and improve many valuable assets.
-Figures from the 2011 STEAM survey show that in 2010 direct spend on tourism in the borough was almost £85 million, directly supporting 1,038 full-time equivalent (FTE) jobs and indirectly supporting a further 263 FTE jobs.
-(166) - 11.91 Tourism also makes a valuable contribution to the environmental and social well-being of the borough.
-It influences how people feel about places and can affect future decisions on where they want to live, work, visit, learn or invest. - 11.92 Tourism offers one of the best opportunities for diversifying and strengthening the economy of our rural areas.
+Within Pendle, visitor numbers rose 4% from 2.41m in 2011 to 2.51m in 2012 with a corresponding increase of 8% in tourism spend (from £89.92m to £96.68m).
+Jobs supported stood at 1,452 in 2012, up 4% from 1,397 in the previous year. - 11.119 Tourism also makes a valuable contribution to the environmental and social well-being of the borough.
+It influences how people feel about places and can affect future decisions on where they want to live, work, visit, learn or invest. - 11.120 Tourism offers one of the best opportunities for diversifying and strengthening the economy of our rural areas.
 But, our rich industrial heritage has also helped to attract tourists into our towns and villages.
 Tourism contributes, directly and indirectly, to a wide range of businesses and activities.
 Those such as hotels, bed and breakfast establishments, restaurants and cafes support food and drink supply chains, whilst activities such as walking and cycling, support retailing and help to retain local services in remote rural areas.
-The existing tourism product is based on a high quality offer, so future development will primarily focus on the provision of new and complimentary facilities. - 11.93 As the main appeal of the area for tourists is the natural environment and its built heritage, it is important to protect and enhance these assets.
-The impact of visitors on the environment, on transport infrastructure and on access to local services and facilities could be significant if left unmanaged. - 11.94 Enhancing the appearance and role of our town centres is also important in helping to increase visitor spend and investment in Pendle.
+The existing tourism product is based on a high quality offer, so future development will primarily focus on the provision of new and complimentary facilities. - 11.121 As the main appeal for tourists visiting the area are the high quality of the natural environment and historic built heritage, it is important to protect and enhance these vulnerable assets.
+The impact of visitors on the environment, the transport infrastructure, local services and facilities could be significant if left unmanaged. - 11.122 Enhancing the appearance and role of our town centres is also important in helping to increase visitor spend and investment in Pendle.
 In combination tourism, culture, leisure and retailing all make a vital contribution to urban regeneration in its widest sense, by shaping the way in which we view, use and value places.
 They add richness and interest to our lives and are a powerful tool in making Pendle a place where people want to live, work, learn, play and visit.
 In turn, the places we create shape the relationships between the different groups of people that make up our community.
-How and where people engage with each other and participate in leisure activities is important in terms of social inclusion and enhancing quality of life. - 11.95 At present the day visitors are by far the largest tourist market for Pendle.
+How and where people engage with each other and participate in leisure activities is important in terms of social inclusion and enhancing quality of life. - 11.123 At present, day visitors are by far the largest tourist market for Pendle.
 If the borough is to compete effectively as a tourist destination, it needs to enrich the visitor experience, particularly for staying customers, an area of the tourist market that remains relatively undeveloped.
 Equally important is the need to reduce seasonality by providing a range of adaptable, year-round, attractions and activities that are not dependant on the weather, in order to capture and maintain the customer base.
 As such new facilities, like the Arts, Culture and Entertainment (ACE) Centre in Nelson and the Rainhall Centre in Barnoldswick have been designed to be multi-purpose venues that cater for the needs of the local community and visitors alike.